Norwegian cuisine: Meat

-Kjøttkaker: Rough, large patties — about the size of a child's fist — of ground beef, onion, salt, and pepper—generally served with sauce espagnole (Kjøttkakesaus or Brunsaus in Norwegian).
+Kjøttkaker: meat patties or burgers about the size of a child's fist, made of ground beef, onion, salt, and pepper and generally served with sauce espagnole (Kjøttkakesaus or Brunsaus in Norwegian).
 Potatoes, stewed peas or cabbage and carrots are served on the side.
 Lingonberry jam is a common relish.

-Kjøttboller – Meatballs: A rougher version of Swedish meatballs.
+Kjøttboller – Meatballs: Similar to Swedish meatballs.
 Served with mashed potatoes and cream sauce or sauce espagnole depending on the locality.

 Svinekoteletter – Pork chops: simply braised and served with potatoes and fried onions or whatever vegetables are available.